UbiquityRobotics/learn/quick_start/camera_sensor/installation.md

 `sonars: 'pi_sonar_v1'`

-The Sonar board is mounted to the chassis using 4 standoffs that screw into 4 fixed 3mm standoffs on the chassis.
+The Sonar board is mounted to the chassis using just 4 standoffs.
+Only the two standoffs to the sides that will have large pads with holes on the sonar board for 3mm standoffs are to be used.
 This description will show the 2 standoffs on the right but two other standoffs on the left also at the 45 degree angle are used as well.

+<H4 style="color:red">If you get your robot with a standoff screwed into the front top bar of the robot in the middle location REMOVE THAT STANDOFF because it will cause a SHORT CIRCUIT to parts in the middle of the Sonar board.
+The middle standoff is used ONLY for a board that sits below the Sonar board</H4>

 The standoffs and the M3 screws are shown below for reference.

 ![Magni Standoff Reference](MagniStandoffReference.jpg)